 Greenhouse Kit Buying Guide

 Eventually every gardener considers the purchase of a greenhouse.
 A greenhouse offers the opportunity to enjoy gardening every month of the year.
-It also represents a considerable commitment in money, time, and space.
-This guide has been developed to help you select from the variety of available greenhouses.
+This guide was developed to help you select from the variety of greenhouse kits available today.

-Greenhouse size is usually dictated by factors like available space and construction costs versus need or desire.
-When choosing a size, consider if the greenhouse will be used year-round, seasonally, or mainly as a sun space.
-If you want a greenhouse to house an extensive collection of houseplants, then it is best to plan on building or purchasing a structure that is larger than your current space requirements.
+When choosing a size for your greenhouse, consider if it will be used year-round, seasonally, or mainly as a sun space.
+If you want a greenhouse to house an extensive collection of houseplants, then it is best to plan on building or purchasing a structure that is larger than your current needs.
 Most hobby greenhouse owners find they need a larger greenhouse than they originally thought.
-Upgrading later on may be more costly than ordering a larger unit from the beginning.
+Upgrading later on may be more costly than ordering a larger greenhouse kit from the beginning.
 Another important size consideration often neglected is height.
 You want to make sure your greenhouse has adequate head room.
 You need to consider both peak and eave (sidewall) height.
 Taller houses are also easier to heat and ventilate because the air has a greater buffer area.

 Is a building permit required?